-Note: Some patients may punch or kick on an upright metal strut of the bed rail.
+Warning: Some patients may punch or kick on an upright metal strut of the bed rail.
 You can place some foam or a small pillow between the upright strut and the Bed Rail Protector, as shown in the photos.
 This will help prevent the patient hurting themselves.

 Alternative products are:

-- Slip Over version: Bed Rail Protector – Slip Over
+- Bed Rail Protector – Slip Over

-- Strap On version: Bed Rail Protector – Strap On
+- Bed Rail Protector – Strap On

-- Heat Sealed version: Bed Rail Protector – Heat Sealed
+- Bed Rail Protector – Heat Sealed

 - Bed Fall Mat – Sewn